folio-org/okapi/doc/guide.md

 Okapi will require that the major version number matches exactly what is required.

 The second number is the minor version of the interface.
-It needs to be incremented whenever compatible changes are made, for example adding new functionality or optional fields.
-Okapi will check that the module providing the service does provide at least the required minor number.
+It needs to be incremented whenever backwards-compatible changes are made, for example adding new functionality or optional fields.
+Okapi will check that the module implementing a service provides at least the required minor version.

 The third number is the software version.
-It should be incremented on changes that do not affect the interface, for example fixing bugs.
+It should be incremented on changes that do not affect the interface, for example fixing bugs or improving efficiency.

-If a module requires an interface 3.1.41, it will accept:
+If a module requires an interface 3.2.41, it will accept:
-* 3.1.41  - same version
+* 3.2.41  - same version
-* 3.1.68  - same interface, later software version
+* 3.2.68  - same interface, later software version
-* 3.2.8   - Higher minor version, compatible interfaces.
+* 3.3.8   - Higher minor version, compatible interfaces

 But it will reject:
-* 2.2.2   - Different major version
+* 2.2.2   - Lower major version
-* 4.4.4   - Different major version
+* 4.4.4   - Higher major version
-* 3.0.99  - Lesser minor version
+* 3.1.9   - Lesser minor version
-* 3.1.27  - Too small software version
+* 3.2.27  - Too small software version, may not contain crucial bug-fixes

 ### Open Issues